Miami has 3 games PPD by virus; A&M on pause for 2nd week - WHIZ News

 “You don’t know.
 You don’t know until really Friday at midnight or Saturday morning when you wake up you get your text message that says, hey, everything’s good,” Narduzzi said.
 “We’ve gotten used to it.”

-AP Sports Writers Pat Graham in Denver, Will Graves in Pittsburgh and Kristie Rieken in Houston contributed.
+AP Sports Writers Tim Reynolds in Miami, Pat Graham in Denver, Will Graves in Pittsburgh and Kristie Rieken in Houston contributed.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/